-Derek answers all his questions as best as he can, tries to reassure him and, when he doesn’t know, they look for information together online while staying far away from certain websites.
+Derek answers all the questions as best as he can, tries to reassure him.
+When he doesn’t know (and he wonders where the Sheriff got these informations), they look for answers together online, while staying far away from certain websites.

-(all the while, Derek tries to ignores really, really hard, that Stiles is bisexual and apparently single.
-It’s impossible).
+(All the while, Derek tries to ignore really, really hard, that Stiles is bisexual and apparently single.
+He fails).

-Maybe the Sheriff brings Derek back home in the hope that Derek will talk with Stiles about all these stuffs (because he’s not sure he has mastered the details enough to give the bisexual version of the Talk, and also, the image of the gigantic dildo is still haunting him).
+Then maybe the Sheriff brings Derek back home in the hope that Derek will talk to Stiles about all these stuffs (because he’s not sure he has mastered the details enough to give the bisexual version of the Talk.
+Also, the image of the humongous dildo is still haunting him).

-So they end up all around the kitchen table, Stiles looking bewildered, Derek resigned and awkward and the Sheriff looking at them with crazy eyes (again, gigantic dildo.
+So they end up all around the kitchen table, Stiles looking bewildered and a little bit lost, Derek resigned and awkward and the Sheriff looking at them with crazy eyes (again, gigantic dildo.
 And ER trips.
-Melissa works there, this can never happen to him) until they start talking.
+Melissa works there, this can never happen to them) until they start talking.

 Stiles knows all those things.
 Derek knows that Stiles knows.
-They talk about it anyway because, well, the Sheriff look kind of grey in worry.
+They talk about it anyway because, well, the Sheriff is starting to turn grey in worry.